run-ai/runai/runai/reporter/README.md

 These environment variables will be added to each pod when a job was created using the Run:AI CLI.

+### Reporting Options

+*Parameters:*
+Key-value input parameters of your choice.
+Key and value are strings.

+*Metrics:*
+Key-value input parameters of your choice.
+Key is a string, value is numeric.

 ## Usage

 ### Import